palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 We introduced a time limit for which a lock request is allowed to block - we call this the *blocking timeout*.
 This is set to be lower than the Jetty idle timeout by a margin, thus achieving requirement 1.
-Even if we lose the race, we will still free the resources shortly after (requirement 2).
+Even if we lose the race, we will still free the resources shortly after, thus achieving requirement 2.

 In the event that a lock request blocks for longer than the blocking timeout, we interrupt the requesting thread and notify the client by sending a `SerializableError` which wraps a `BlockingTimeoutException`.
+Upon receiving a 503, a client checks the nature of the error occurring on the server; in the event of `BlockingTimeoutException`, we retry on the same node, and reset the counter of the number of times we've failed to zero.

-C
+The timeout mechanism is implemented using Guava's `TimeLimiter`, and server time is thus considered authoritative; we believe this is reasonable as it is used for both our time limiting and for Jetty's handling of idle timeouts.
+Thus, we are relatively resilient to clock drift relative to the client or to other nodes in the TimeLock cluster.

 ### Alternatives Considered